Dorozhko-Anton/Dorozhko-Anton.github.io/collections/_drafts/fastrcnn-series-1.md

 ## How to demonstrate your demo ?

-To make a simle demo accessible online without spending time on configuring aws or other instance and even without buying a domain name, in other workds without any additional configuration except your dev environment is [ngrok]()
+To make a simle demo accessible online without spending time and money on configuring aws or other instances and even without buying a domain name, in other workds without any additional configuration except your dev environment you can use [ngrok](https://dashboard.ngrok.com/get-started)

-With user-friendly oneliner you can create  HTTP tunnel to your service or jupyter to make a demonstration of your POC
+With user-friendly oneliner you can create  HTTP tunnel to your service or jupyter notebook to make a demonstration of your POC.

+1. Sign up on ngrok site
+2. Download ngrok for you architecture
+3. Unzip to get an executable
+4. Connect to ngrok with `./ngrok authtoken ...`
+5. Use `./ngrok http PORT`

+P.S.:
+* don't forget to change a region to the closest to you with `--region `
+* you can also add `password` to secure your connection

 # Conclusion